 INTRODUCTION TO CUCURBIT AND SOLANACEOUS ROOTSTOCK TABLES

-Grafted plants of three solanaceous (eggplant, pepper, tomato) and cucurbit (cucumber, melon, watermelon) crops are used increasingly in field and/or high tunnel-based vegetable production in the U.S. Of these six crops, grafted tomato and watermelon plants are currently used in the greatest number and on the largest number of farms.
+Grafted plants of three solanaceous (eggplant, pepper, tomato) and three cucurbit (cucumber, melon, watermelon) crops are increasingly used in field and/or high tunnel-based vegetable production in the U.S. Of these six crops, grafted tomato and watermelon plants are currently used in the greatest number and on the largest number of farms.
 Interest in and experimentation with grafted pepper and cucumber are also rising steadily.

 Rootstock (RS) varieties are available for all six crops, although the number of tomato and watermelon RS varieties currently far exceeds the number available for other crops.